MicrosoftDocs/biztalk-docs/technical-reference/receive-port-properties-dialog-box.md

 </tbody>
 </table>

 ## Tracking Tab

 Message body tracking saves messages after service instances processing is complete.
 Message property tracking provides a record of promoted properties for each message in the Results list, and enables you to locate a specific message.

 > [!NOTE]
-> <P>Specific properties that are applicable only to two-way ports are hidden for one-way ports.</P>
+> Specific properties that are applicable only to two-way ports are hidden for one-way ports.

-## UIElement List
+The following table lists the UIElements in the **Tracking** tab and what they are used for.

 <table>
 <thead>